pokt-network/pocket/docs/specs/p2p.md

 After some thought, and after revisiting other candidates we have covered in our research, we took a special appeal to OneHop or Cosntant Hops algorithms (such as Kelips O(1)), but we hoped to extract the good parts only, so that we don't have to deal with the file-lookup-specific gymnastics and what not.

 Out of that thought process, we ended up picking what was first an optimization to our gossip algorithm for block proposal rounds, but later turned out to give us all the right answers with very intresting simplicity!
 It's called: Rain Tree.

+## I. Requirements

+Quoting from our research document, this list represents the requirements that the peer-to-peer layer of Pocket 1.0 should satisfy:

+ The network has to be able to scale to 100K-1M nodes The peers should be able to communicate with each other and find each other in a deterministic and low-latency way We should be able to reason about the network performance and capacity theoretically (There is no way you are going to simulate a load of 1 billion peers)
+The network should perform flawlessly regardless of the amount of data or type of communication that is taking place.
+By this we specifically mean that the peer-to-peer should act as substrate and allow the application layer to do whatever it needs in order to guarantee that Pocket is not restricted by the p2p layer.
+The network should be fault tolerant and self-healing (Self-explanatory) The network should be able to prioritize particular peers for some specific roles The substrate should allow for higher-order structures to be established on top of it, such that a specific set of peers is organized by role or rank or priority.
+The network should support segmented communication This is an outcome of the previous requirement where a set of peers might be interested in communicating only among themselves.

 ## II.
 Specification